-Feed in the VIN number of your car into the search box and click Search Now to search for the most up-to-date information on it, as well as its current owner.
+Enter your VIN number and search for the most up-to-date information on it, as well as its current owner.

 Tracking down all the cars you previously owned can be a hassle.
 But it’s far from impossible.
 In this post, we’ll walk you through 3 methods that should yield results.